Blanche Hermine Barbot

 Blanche Hermine Barbot (December 28, 1842 - December 17, 1919) was a Belgian-American musical director and pianist.

-Early years and education
+Early life and education

 Blanche Hermine Petit was born in Brussels, Belgium.
 December 28, 1842.
 She was the daughter of Victor and Marie Therese Petit, and inherited her musical talents from her father, who was a musician and composer of ability and a fine performer on several instruments, but especially noted for the perfection of his playing on the clarinet.
 From infancy, she gave evidence of a decided talent for music.
 She received careful training from her father.
 At the age of seven, she was already so accomplished a pianist that Marie Pleyel complimented Barbot most warmly on her playing and predicted for her a brilliant future upon the concert stage, for which her father destined her.